Open Now — 24/7 Plumbing

 A water heater is an essential plumbing fixture that requires proper maintenance.
 Although handling a water heater sounds dangerous, looking for early signs can prevent any safety risks involving hot water issues.

 Check for leaks or puddles near the water heater and any moisture near pipes and the body.
-Additionally, signs like rust or loud noises are indicative of internal issues.
-Also, if you have traditional water heaters, conduct a yearly cleaning session to drain any sediments–this will ensure smooth water heating and reduce your electricity bills.
+Additionally, signs like rust or loud noises indicate internal issues.
+If you have traditional water heaters, conduct a yearly cleaning session to drain any sediments–this will ensure smooth water heating and reduce your electricity bills.

 6. Conduct Regular Inspections